Marie-ClairePRO/LatentColorDiffusion/README.md

 #### Training

 Download the weights for [_SD2.1-v_](https://huggingface.co/stabilityai/stable-diffusion-2-1) or you can intialize them randomly.
 We trained on [COCO](#) dataset, removing all black and white and very desaturated images, resulting in around 114,000 images of resolution 512x512.
 We trained for 6 epochs with one RTX4090 GPU.
 Training took 3 days.

+We augmented the data because we are interested in colorizing old photographs and old videos.
+For augmentation on 30% of COCO training images, we reduced the quality, added noise, added blur, motion blur and reduced contrast.

-COCO dataset has to be put in data/colorization/training/train.
+COCO dataset for training and validation can be put in data/colorization/training/train or val.

 Training code is in train/train_dc.py.
 As prompts appear to not help the model, we will likely remove them from Dataset models and directly list images from folder without using any json file.